What to make with fabric scraps?? Free fabric scraps clutch tutorial

 Turn inside out so right sides are touching.
 Fold the bag in as per the picture.

 Stitch the side seams allowing a turning gap on the closing flap.

 Turn right side out, press in the side seam.

-Top stitch round the v flap.
-Finally add your button.
+Topstitch around the v flap.
+Finally, add your button.

 No time for making a scrap fabrics clutch today??
 Why not pin it for later?